How many students attend FSI?

 Where will I live during the summer?

-In 2016, FSI students will be housed in Butler College.
-Eight Princeton undergraduates will live in Butler with FSI students and will serve as residential college advisers (RCAs).
-Two Princeton graduate students will serve as resident graduate students (RGSs) and supervise the residential aspects of the Institute.
+In 2019, FSI students will be housed in Butler College.
+Nine Princeton undergraduates will live in Butler with FSI students and will serve as residential college advisers (RCAs).
+Three Princeton graduate students will serve as resident graduate students (RGSs) and supervise the residential aspects of the Institute.

 May I bring my car to campus?